msdkhairi/gym-cartpole-openai/README.md

 # Cartpole
 In this project [Cartpole-v0 challenge](https://gym.openai.com/envs/CartPole-v0/) from OpenAI is solved.
 The task here is to prevent the pendulum from falling over.
 "CartPole-v0 defines "solving" as getting average reward of 195.0 over 100 consecutive trials".
   ![](https://miro.medium.com/max/600/1*Q9gDKBugQeYNxA6ZBei1MQ.png)
 There are two types of implementations in this project.
+Please note that these implementations are completely independent and there is no relation between them whatsoever.

 *   A **Q-learning** implementation